0xharib/0xharib.github.io/_posts/2023-08-12-countercultural-copernicus.md

 The gentleman addressing us said, and I quote from memory here:

 ```
-Let us all remember in the difficult years when our bonus numbers
+Let us all remember, in years when our bonus numbers aren't what
-aren't what we want them to be that we're in this for more than just money.
+we want them to be, that we're in this for more than just money.
-Do not forget the **psychic income** you derive from being at an amazing
+Do not forget the **psychic income** you derive from being at an
-workplace.
+amazing workplace.
 ```
 Proximally I've found psychic income \(and it's counterpart [psychic cost](https://en.wikipedia.org/wiki/Psychic_cost)\) to be useful terminology to understand not just my own career decisions but in the process of hiring & retention.